Lung cancer staging

 Lung cancer staging is the assessment of the extent to which a lung cancer has spread from its original source.
 As with most cancers, staging is an important determinant of treatment and prognosis.
 In general, more advanced stages of cancer are less amenable to treatment and have a worse prognosis.

 The initial evaluation of non-small cell lung cancer staging uses the TNM classification.
 This is based on the size of the primary tumor, lymph node involvement, and distant metastasis.
 After this, using the TNM descriptors, a group is assigned, ranging from occult cancer, through stage 0, IA (one-A), IB, IIA, IIB, IIIA, IIIB to IV (four).
 This stage group assists with the choice of treatment and estimate of prognosis.

 There are several methods by which this assessment is made.
 They are broadly classified into non-invasive techniques, which generally involve medical imaging of the lungs such as computer tomography (CT) scans and PET scans, and invasive techniques such as biopsy and surgery.
-Invasive techniques provide additional information because tissue samples can be seen microscopically to confirm presence of cancer cells (as opposed to enlargement of tissues due to other causes such as infection) and to determine the type of lung cancer and its grade.
+Invasive techniques provide additional information because tissue samples can be examined under a microscope to confirm presence of cancer cells (as opposed to enlargement of tissues due to other causes such as infection) and to determine the type of lung cancer and its grade.